springfall2008/batpred/docs/output-data.md

 ## PV 10% baseline data

-The calculated baseline results under PV 10% scenario:
+The calculated baseline results under PV 10% scenario for the forecast_hours duration of the plan:

 - predbat.soc_kw_base10 - As soc_kw but using the 10% solar forecast, also holds minute by minute data (in attributes) to be charted
 - predbat.base10_pv_energy - Predicted PV 10% energy in kWh